strimzi/strimzi.github.io/_posts/2023-10-11-kafka-consumer-client-essentials.md

 * `BOOTSTRAP_SERVERS_CONFIG` for connection to the Kafka brokers.
 This picks up the value of the `BOOTSTRAP_SERVERS` constant.
 * `CLIENT_ID_CONFIG` that uses a randomly generated UUID as a client ID for tracking the source of requests.
-* `ENABLE_AUTO_COMMIT_CONFIG` to disable automatic offset committing by Kafka.
+* `ENABLE_AUTO_COMMIT_CONFIG` to toggle automatic offset committing by Kafka.
 We will control offset commits in our application.
 * `AUTO_OFFSET_RESET_CONFIG` to define the starting point for consuming messages when no committed offset is found for the configured group ID and assigned partition.
+This is hardcoded to `earliest` in our example.
 * `KEY_DESERIALIZER_CLASS_CONFIG` and `VALUE_DESERIALIZER_CLASS_CONFIG` to specify deserializers that transform message keys and values into a suitable format.
-In this case, we'll specify the `ByteArrayDeserializer` because it simply represents the keys and values as bytes without further transformation.
+In this case, we'll specify the `ByteArrayDeserializer` because this is what we used on the producer.

-> Using the earliest offset behavior avoids messages being lost when the offsets retention period (`offsets.retention.minutes`) configured for a broker has ended.

 Producers and consumers can use different serializers and deserializers as long as the consumer's deserializer is capable of correctly interpreting the serialized data produced by the producer's serializer.
 In our [producer example](https://strimzi.io/blog/2023/10/03/kafka-producer-client-essentials/), messages are generated as random byte arrays, which serve as the content of the messages sent to the Kafka cluster.
-Given this format, it makes sense to choose the `ByteArrayDeserializer` for deserialization.
+Given this format, the `ByteArrayDeserializer` is chosen for deserialization.

 We'll also include methods that help with these operations: